top of page

 Funding

-Organisations which meet the criteria outlined below are encouraged to contact Greater Shepparton Foundation to discuss their project or organisation’s needs.
+Organisations that meet the criteria outlined in the guidelines are encouraged to contact Greater Shepparton Foundation to discuss their project or organisation’s needs.

 Key areas where support will be considered include: